 Was It A Problem Of Consciousness And Critics?

 To be more precise, this is what a philosophical zombie is.
-It’s indistinguishable from a normal human being but lack conscious experience, qualia, or sentience.
+It’s indistinguishable from a normal human being but lacks conscious experience, qualia, or sentience.
 Recently I was explaining what consciousness was about.

-You have to express some kind of critic when you discover the world or face a new experience.
+You have to express some critic when you discover the world or face a new experience.
 For example, this blog seldom has comments.
-I was a bit depressed but I went through my record collection and I understood why.
+I was a bit depressed, but I went through my record collection, and I understood why.
 There’s too much to say (like a summer day).

 An Energetic Performance At The Players Choice.

 The second song (by Jimi Hendrix) explains that witches can appear when someone got a bullwhip as long as your life.
 Of course, that person will turn you into a block of ice after saying “no” a thousand times.

 The witch likes children, but they don’t like men even though they need them for procreation.
 It sounds kind of weird how the world evolved.
 As Jamiroquai would say: every mother can choose the color of her child.
 Is it nature’s way?

 Relationships between men and women are complicated, but I have a hint about it.
 It would help if you had a standard of performance so that you are seldom disappointed.
 With time, every day can become a disappointment, and this is where Jesus must do miracles.

 Witchcraft can happen after too much messing up someone.
 We can see witches want a lover at all costs.

 Julia Roberts would agree in this paragraph.
 Sleeping with the Enemy is a 1991 American neo-noir romantic psychological thriller film directed by Joseph Ruben and starring Julia Roberts, Patrick Bergin, and Kevin Anderson.
 The film is based on Nancy Price’s 1987 novel of the same name.